Women working on computer in kitchen

 • An annuity is a contract between you as an investor and an insurance company and generates regular income payments in retirement.

-• A variable annuity is tied to the market and can bring greater returns—and greater risk.
+• A fixed annuity guarantees you a fixed rate of return for a specific period of time, while a variable annuity is tied to the market and can bring greater returns—and greater risk.

-“An annuity is a contract between you, as an investor, and an insurance company,” says Stephen Truso, senior vice president, Investment Product Group at U.S. Bancorp Investments.
-“You pay a lump sum or a monthly premium in exchange for regular income payments that can begin immediately or can be scheduled to start in the future.”
+An annuity is a contract between you, as an investor, and an insurance company.
+You pay a lump sum or a monthly premium in exchange for regular income payments that can begin immediately or can be scheduled to start at a future date.

-"Annuities are the only product outside of a pension or Social Security that provide lifetime income guarantees.
-They can help keep you from depleting your assets and running out of money in your retirement years."
+Annuities are similar to a pension or Social Security in that they can provide lifetime income guarantees and can help keep you from running out of money in your retirement years.

-Types of annuities: Fixed and variable
+Types of annuities: Fixed annuities and variable annuities

 Fixed annuity

-“Fixed annuities are generally used as tax-deferred accumulation vehicles,” says Truso.
-“The nice thing about a fixed annuity is that as long as the funds remain in the annuity until the end of the surrender period, the holder of that product can't lose principal.”
+Fixed and fixed index annuities are generally used as tax-deferred accumulation vehicles and are typically more conservative.
+As long as the funds remain in the annuity until the end of the surrender period and interest rate duration, the holder of that product can't lose principal.

 Variable annuity